North Carolina’s Boating and Alcohol Laws

 Boating and alcohol consumption laws vary from state to state.
-In North Carolina, it is illegal to operate any boat (this includes motorized boats, personal watercraft, waterskis, sailboats, sailboards or other similar devices) while under the influence of an impairing substance, such as alcohol or drugs.
+According to North Carolina’s boating and alcohol laws, it is illegal to operate any boat (this includes motorized boats, personal watercraft, waterskis, sailboats, sailboards or other similar devices) while under the influence of an impairing substance, such as alcohol or drugs.

 - They have a Blood Alcohol Concentration (BAC) level of 0.08 or higher.

 In North Carolina, any person convicted of operating a boat while under the influence will be subject to significant fines and or imprisonment

 - North Carolina Wildlife Resources Commission Wildlife Enforcement Officers.

 - Any other authorized law enforcement.